rav-pradhan/ravii.dev.personal/writing/tech-culture/_posts/2022-04-27-mastodon-and-the-indie-web.md

 ---
 title: "Mastodon and the Indie Web: rediscovering ownership in social networks"
 layout: post
-summary: "With the recent news of Elon Musk buying Twitter for obscene amounts, some thoughts on what is out there to build online communities in spaces designed with people prioritised, and ungoverned by billionaires and corporations."
+description: "In light of Elon Musk's attempt to buy Twitter, some thoughts on what is out there to build online communities in spaces designed with people prioritised, and ungoverned by billionaires and corporations."
 ---